 Testers get misjudged as "Gate Keepers" of quality for a very long time.
-Its a myth.
+It's a myth.
 In many projects, only when the testers/testing team approves, the project will be released.
-They were also considered as "Quality Police" and treated as such in the product development.
-There were even stories of Testers stopping a release by giving a "No-Go" because of few bugs not fixed by the programmers.
-These are all myths or wrong understanding about the role of testers.
-Right from defining the requirements, programming, testing, deploying, staging, and maintenance, everyone is responsible for product quality and not just testers.
+They were also considered as "Quality Police" and treated as such in product development.
+There were even stories of Testers stopping a release by giving a "No-Go" because of a few bugs not fixed by the programmers.
+These are all myths or wrong understandings about the role of testers.
+Right from defining the requirements, to programming, testing, deploying, staging, and maintenance, everyone is responsible for product quality and not just testers.

 What happens to Testers when Organizations adopt Scrum?

-As per the testing quadrants, the testers are responsible for technology-facing tests that support team & critique the product and business-facing tests that help the team & critiques the product.
+As per the testing quadrants, the testers are responsible for technology-facing tests that support the team & critique the product and business-facing tests that help the team & critique the product.